 Market forces have led to greater opportunities for product differentiation and added value to raw commodities because of: Increased consumer demands regarding health, nutrition and convenience, Efforts by food processors to improve their productivity and, technological advances that enable producers to produce what consumers and processors desire.

-Because value-added research is important, producers are experiencing competitive advantages obtainable with processed products compared to raw commodities.
+Moreover, producers are experiencing competitive advantages obtainable with processed products compared to raw commodities.

-Module I: 27th – 31st August 2018 (SBS)
+Module I: 28 – 30 July 2021 (SBS)

 Cost: Kshs.
-82,500
+98,500